Implanon (contraceptive implant)

 What you can expect

 Implanon insertion is typically done in a health care provider's office.
-The actual procedure takes about one minute, though preparation will take about 15 minutes.
+The actual procedure takes just a couple of minutes, though preparation will take about 15 minutes.

 During the procedure